OzcanDogan/Playable/README.md

 Products are displayed based on their category.

-Each product card includes the product name, price, and image.
+Each product card includes the product name, price

 Users can add products to their cart.